-Liam Carnahan is Croud Australia’s Content and Creative Director.
+Liam Carnahan is Croud’s Director of Content in our Australian office.
 We spent five minutes with Liam, discussing his career path to date, why he loves content marketing, and to find out his 2019 industry predictions.

 How long have you been working in content marketing?